Note: This swimming tip article may contain affiliate links. Please read the disclosure for more info.

 Make sure it is possible to adjust the nose piece.
 If it is not possible, then you need to test them out before you buy them for sure.
 Otherwise, you cannot be sure they will fit you since you cannot adjust it.

-Is it adjustable to fit my head?
+Is it adjustable to fit your head?

 Usually, the straps are ok and can be adjusted just fine.